delsehi/ansible_terraform_assignment/README.md

 ## Introduction
 This is for an assignment in the course 2DV517 at Linnaeus University 2021.
-We are Elias, Emil, Lucas and Delfi.
+We are Elias, Emil and Delfi.

+The purpose was to deploy an existing Wordpress application to Openstack using infrastructure as code tools with database replication and better scalability.

 ## Set up
 Clone this repo.